rnabioco/cellar/pipeline/README.md

    `count` and `aggr`.
 Note that this is the maximum number of jobs submitted not maximum number of cores used.

-Lastly, the `snakecharmer.sh` script is a BSUB submission script that initiates the snakemake executable.
+Lastly, the `run_10x_3p_pipeline.sh` script is a BSUB submission script that initiates the snakemake executable.